 The Indira Gandhi National Open University (IGNOU) is the world's largest Open University.
 It is a Central University established by an Act of Parliament in 1985, to advance and disseminate learning and knowledge by diverse means, including information communication technology.
-The objective is to provide opportunities for higher education toalarge segment of the population and promote educational wellbeing of the larger society.
+The objective is to provide opportunities for higher education to a large segment of the population and promote educational wellbeing of the larger society.

 In a relatively short time, IGNOU has made a significant contribution in the areas of higher education, community education, extension activities and continual professional development.
 As a world leader in distance education, it has been conferred with an Award of Excellence by the Commonwealth of Learning (COL), Canada.

-IGNOU offers its academic programmes through its 21 Schools of Studies and a network of 67 Regional Centres (including 11Recognised Regional Centres for the Indian Army, Navy and Assam Rifles), and about 3500 Study Centres (SCs).
-The University also has a network of 12 Overseas Study Centres (OSC).
+IGNOU offers its academic programmes through its 21 Schools of Studies, with a network of 69 Regional Centres and about 2005 Learner Support Centres (LSCs).
+The University also has 12 Recognized RCs with Army, Navy and Assam Rifles.
+The University is offering a special skill-based Bachelor's Degree Programme under the "Agnipath" Scheme, since August 2023.
+The scheme is meant for Jawans, Sailors and Airman of the three services joining as Agaiveer in the Indian Defence Forces.
+The University also has a network of 25 Overseas Study Centres (OSC) in 15 countries.

-The University offers over two hundred academic, professional, vocational, awareness generating and skill-oriented programmes at the level of Certificate, Diploma, Bachelor's Degree, Master's Degree and Doctoral Degree.

-Currently the emphasis is being laid the University on developing interactive multimedia supported online learning as well adding value to the traditional distance education delivery mode with modern technology enabled education within the framework of blended learning.
+The University offers over two hundred academic, professional, vocational, awareness and skill-oriented programmes at the level of Certificate, Diploma, Bachelor's Degree, Master's Degree and Doctoral Degree.
+Currently the emphasis is being laid the University on developing interactive multimedia supported online learning as well, adding value to the traditional distance education delivery mode with modern technology enabled education within the framework of blended learning.
 It has decided to make the learning material available in digital format.
-As a national coordinator for SWAYAM, the university is offering 15 courses on SWAYAM with registration of 39,500 learners in 2019 IGNOU is the national coordinator for SWAYAM PRABHA with five educational DTH channels in areas of Humanities.
+As a national coordinator for SWAYAM (online learning mitiative by the Ministry of Education, Government of India), the university is offering 214 MOOCs through the SWAYAM platform.
+IGNOU manages six SWAYAM PRABHA channels as part of the national policy's implementation for the integration of ICT in education.